shakes76/PatternFlow/recognition/s4546371_TASK1_U-NET/README.md

 ![plots](images/loss.png)
 ![plots](images/dice_cofficient.png)

 After about 50 epochs, the model tends to converge.
+The DSE for training set is 0.958, as for validation set, the DSC is 0.926.

 #### Model Training Time